Photo by Wikimedia.org | CC BY | Photoshopped

 “We now expect spot gold prices to trade stronger for longer, possibly breaching $2,000 an ounce and posting new cyclical highs at some point in the next year or two,” he said.

 Doshi’s analysis falls in line with recent comments made by Jens Nordvig, the founder and CEO of Exante Data.
-During an interview, Nordvig also took note of the lack of downwards pressure on gold and pointed out that the bond market is experiencing its own bull run despite negative yields, suggesting massive investor appetite for haven assets that should support gold very well in the near future. gold as investment, gold price, inflation, us debt
+During an interview, Nordvig also took note of the lack of downwards pressure on gold and pointed out that the bond market is experiencing its own bull run despite negative yields, suggesting massive investor appetite for haven assets that should support gold very well in the near future.
+Featured, gold as investment, gold price, inflation, us debt